7 Best Logseq Alternatives in 2026 (Stable, Simple, or Smarter)

 The 7 Best Logseq Alternatives, Ranked

-7. Craft — Best for Beautiful Documents on Apple Devices
+7. Craft: Best for Beautiful Documents on Apple Devices

-Pricing: Free (10 docs, 1 GB storage) | Plus: $8/month | Business: $250/month
+Pricing: Free (1,500 blocks, 1 GB storage) | Plus: $8/month | Team: $50/month

 Craft is what happens when a design team builds a note-taking app.
 Every page looks polished, the Apple-native experience (iOS, iPadOS, macOS) is best-in-class, and text formatting is fluid.
 If your frustration with Logseq is that notes look rough, Craft is the opposite extreme.